@thingts/path - v2.0.4

 Class Filename

-Represents a filename, without any path components, an provides methods to query and manipulate it.
+Represents a filename (without any path components), and provides methods to query and manipulate it.

 The class is immutable; all methods that modify the filename return a new instance.